Serratia marcescens: Pathogenicity

 In humans, S. marcescens can cause an opportunistic infection in several sites, including the urinary tract, respiratory tract, wounds, breasts, and the eye, where it may cause conjunctivitis, keratitis, endophthalmitis, and tear duct infections.
 It is also a rare cause of endocarditis and osteomyelitis (particularly in people who use intravenous drugs recreationally), pneumonia, and meningitis.
 Most S. marcescens strains are resistant to several antibiotics because of the presence of R-factors, which are a type of plasmid that carry one or more genes that encode resistance; all are considered intrinsically resistant to ampicillin, macrolides, and first-generation cephalosporins (such as cephalexin).

 In elkhorn coral, S. marcescens is the cause of the disease known as white pox disease.
 In silkworms, it can also cause a lethal disease, especially in association with other pathogens.

-In research laboratories employing Drosophila fruit flies, infection of them with S. marcescens is common.
-It manifests as a pink discoloration or plaque in or on larvae, pupae, or the usually starch and sugar-based food (especially when improperly prepared).
+In cows, it has been described as a cause of mastitis.

 A rare clinical form of gastroenteritis occurring in early infancy is caused by infection with S. marcescens.
 The red color of the diaper can be mistaken for hematuria (blood in the urine), which may cause unnecessary investigations by the physicians.

 S. marcescens causes cucurbit yellow vine disease, leading to sometimes serious losses in melon fields.

 Virulent strains of S. marcescens can impact honey bee colonies.